mdcssw/ffm_test_with_rknn/blogpost.md

     }
 }
 ```
 The important points to note here, are that native libraries are found by an instance of the [Linker class](https://docs.oracle.com/en/java/javase/22/docs/api/java.base/java/lang/foreign/Linker.html).

 ### Execute some native code
 More interestingly, the following example actually executes a stdlib function: [abs](https://cplusplus.com/reference/cstdlib/abs/).

 This code starts by creating a java object that knows how to execute the native function.
 To create the [MethodHandle](https://docs.oracle.com/en/java/javase/22/docs/api/java.base/java/lang/invoke/MethodHandle.html), it needs:
-1. The address of the function that, we found in the previous code snippet;
+1. The address of the function that we found in the previous code snippet;
 2. The method type signature, that we can find in a C header or the documentation.

 Second, we need a way to pass our arguments to the native function.
 For that purpose, we use an arena.
 An arena basically represent a block of raw memory that is outside of the java heap that you can manipulate as raw memory.
 Arena can allocate some pointers, [MemorySegment](https://docs.oracle.com/en/java/javase/22/docs/api/java.base/java/lang/foreign/MemorySegment.html), towards the memory it represents.
 Here, we allocate the space for two integers.
 Then, we set their values with the method [setAtIndex](https://docs.oracle.com/en/java/javase/22/docs/api/java.base/java/lang/foreign/MemorySegment.html#setAtIndex(java.lang.foreign.ValueLayout.OfInt,long,int)).

 Finally, once our function and our arguments are ready, we use [invokeExact](https://docs.oracle.com/en/java/javase/22/docs/api/java.base/java/lang/invoke/MethodHandle.html#invokeExact(java.lang.Object...)) to execute the native function.

 ```java
 import java.lang.foreign.Arena;
 import java.lang.foreign.Linker;